hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

    on-over [if event/down? [face/offset/x: face/offset/x + round/floor/to event/offset/x  5 - x]]
 ]
 ```
-Damn , this is not working correctly but I do not want to debug and fix it and you get the idea Ì†ΩÌ∏â .
+Damn , this is not working correctly but I do not want to debug and fix it and you get the idea üòâ .

 [19:39:19](#JHWGVZy3COFW03OluLknXXoN7kFAQe2cJDg7XWJxY78) <hiiamboris (NOT THIS ONE)>:
 yeah thanks